Triplicane Big Mosque: Culture

 Big Mosque is the largest and considered the principal mosque in the city of Chennai.
 The mosque is an active place of worship.
 There is a constant flow of visitors in the mosque as it is located in one of the busiest places in Chennai.
 The mosque can accommodate thousands of devotees.
 During the sacred festivals of Bakrid and Ramzan, the devotees overflow, some of them offering prayers from the surrounding grounds.
 There was a proposal made by the administration to cover the open grounds at least during festive occasions to protect devotees from inclement weather conditions.
 There were contrasting views put forth by heritage enthusiasts who argued against roofing claiming the openness and the architecture would be hidden by the structure.
+The grave of Qaid-e-Millat M. Muhammad Ismail Sahib is situated in front of the mosque.